 Data from other applications can be imported into Yodiz, after which the data will be useable in Yodiz.
 This can be achieved by importing a CSV file into Yodiz.
-Following are the steps for achieving this:

 Import CSV via App